ihorh/jzbuild/README.md

 # jzbuild

-Build helpers for C projects that build with `zig build`.

-A standard C project should need a short `build.zig`. `jzbuild` infers whatever follows a convention: sources, includes, and tests.
-You spell out only what is unusual about your project.
+Build a C project with `zig build`.
+A standard project — `src/`, `include/`, `tests/` — needs a short `build.zig`: `jzbuild` infers whatever follows a convention, and you spell out only what is unusual about your project.

+That Zig's build system can build plain C is widely repeated and thinly documented.
+This repo is that claim worked through end to end: a convention layer over `std.Build`, and the reasoning behind each piece of it.
+Read it, use it, or fork it and cut it to your own shape.

+> **Scope.** A demonstration of an approach, not a product. `app()` works and the
-> **Status: early.** `app()` works, and the first example below builds and runs
+> first example below builds and runs today; the second example shows
-> today.
-The second example shows `project()`, which is still a design target.
+> `project()`, which is still a design target.
+The API keeps moving, there is no
-> The API keeps moving, and the package has yet to cut a release.
+> release, and nothing here comes with support promises.
+>
+> Built and verified against **Zig 0.16.0**.
+Zig's build API changes between
+> versions, so read this as a snapshot pinned to that one.

 ## What It Looks Like